 Although many people in the UK have their income taxed at source through PAYE, the majority of self-employed and company directors will need to fill in a self-assessment tax return.
 You’ll also be required to complete a self-assessment tax return if you have other sources of untaxed income or meet specific criteria.

-To avoid missing out on your self-assessment tax obligations and answer the question; “do I need to do a tax return”, this article highlights what a self-assessment return is, who must file, as well as the important tax deadlines.
+To avoid missing out on your self-assessment tax obligations and answer the question, “Do I need to file a tax return?”
+This article highlights what a self-assessment return is, who must file it, and the important tax deadlines to be aware of.

 What is a self assessment tax return?